Water demand increases sharply in the summer months, largely due to irrigation.

 For odd house numbers, water on Tuesday, Thursday and Saturday.

 This will take a little pressure off our water system on hot, dry days when we experience peak demand.
-There is not a water shortage.
+Note: There is not a water shortage.

 Irrigation systems are a common cross connection source.
 The city requires all irrigation systems in Manhattan to have a backflow preventer to reduce the likelihood of contamination of the public water supply.
 Backflow occurs when water in a distribution system flows in the opposite direction from what is normal.
 Hazards that require backflow preventers include fire sprinkler lines, lawn sprinklers, boilers and carbonated beverage dispensers.
 View more information about backflow prevention and cross connection.